Lap Band Removal Surgery Dallas

 - Erosion of the Lap-Band

-Some conditions that lead to removal of the Lap-Band are erosion, where the band adheres itself to the stomach, infection that is not treatable with antibiotics, and undesirable side effects such as nausea or regurgitation.
+Some conditions that lead to Lap Band removal surgery are erosion, where the band adheres itself to the stomach, infection that is not treatable with antibiotics, and undesirable side effects such as nausea or regurgitation.
 In addition, the band rarely could slip, leading to a larger pouch size than intended, the patient may have difficulty swallowing, develop dilation of the esophagus or pouch, or experience GERD (Gastroesophageal Reflux Disease).

-Our physicians are available to diagnose conditions that you may be experiencing and are leading you to consider removal of your Lap-Band.
+Our lap band removal surgeons are available to diagnose conditions that you may be experiencing and are leading you to consider removal of your Lap-Band.
 Contact Expert Surgical today for more information and to schedule your appointment.